 By permission of their Lord for every matter

 Obviously nothing occurs except by His leave, but this is a specific permission which expresses Allah’s contentment with the Ummah of Muhammad ﷺ and His desire to pour His gifts upon them.

 The angels are pleased to find people on that night in a state of obedience who had been in a state of disobedience the previous year.
 Likewise they are sad to see people who are in the opposite situation.

 The majority of the scholars believe that Laylat al-Qadr comes in Ramadan, in the odd nights of the last ten nights.
 Some are of the opinion that it is always on the 27th night, but the correct opinion is that it is on a different night each year.
 Some say that if any of the odd nights fall on Thursday night, then it is more likely to be Laylat al-Qadr.
 The pious of the Ummah are aware of its arrival.
 Some feel the increased presence of the angels and others witness the trees and rocks in prostration to Allah.
 The Prophetﷺ informed us that it is a tranquil night and it is neither extremely cold nor extremely hot.
 The sun rises the following morning without any rays because of the vast amount of angels ascending.
 After the angels have prayed Fajr with the believers, they are commanded to depart from the earth.

 Peace it is, until the rising of the dawn

 On that night there is safety and peace from until types of harm and evil until dawn.
 The day which follows Laylat al-Qadr has the same status as the preceding night.
-The reward for acts of worship on the day are the same as they are during the night.
+The reward for acts of worship on the day is the same as it is during the night.

 May Allah bestow upon us the gifts and blessings of Laylat al-Qadr without measure and may none us of be deprived of these blessings.